By: Puranjay Singh Last updated: 20 September 2017

 Caching is the process of storing data in a temporary storage (cache) in order to serve future requests for that data faster.

-A category of web links (text, button, or image) that encourage people to take your desired action.
+The marketing term for a category of web links (text, button, or image) that encourage people to take your desired action.
 Most commonly, it’s used to convert visitors into leads using copy such as “Subscribe Now”

 CSS is a language that describes how HTML elements should be presented on a page.
 It helps separate style from structure on a web page.